 The answer is simple — take advantage of the edge.
 What is the edge, you ask?

 This is where the probability of an event occurring is more likely than the sportsbook’s odds.
-In other words, our predictive analytics model suggests a team/player has better chances of a potential win than the sportsbooks' think!
+In other words, our predictive analytics model suggests a team/player has better chances of a potential win than the sportsbooks think!
+Whether you choose to focus on football or basketball or learn how to bet on golf, the key here is to identify opportunities where your predictions outshine the bookmaker’s odds.

-Taking these bets gives you a better chance of being a successful gambler long-term.
+Taking these bets gives you a better chance of being a successful gambler in the long term.
 Of course, the higher the edge, the better.
 While you’re not guaranteed a W, taking picks with an edge gives you a greater chance of being profitable well into the future.
 This is super important when trying to be a successful sports bettor.

 For every major sports game including NFL, NBA, College Football and Basketball, MLB and more, Dimers shows you the edge and exclusive promotional codes to sign up with the sportsbooks.